dmi3y/cardgen/README.md

 - Get rid of Sugar
 - Expand cli capabilities
-- Split out cli and core generator
+- Split out cli and core generator as a separate modules
 - Make use in browser and other enviroments

 ## Disclaimer